 Checking is also done for the basicConstraints extension and the CA flag to determine whether they are present and set to TRUE.
 The local certificate that was imported must contain the basic constraints extension with the CA flag set to true, the check also ensure that the key usage extension is present, and the keyEncipherment bit or the keyAgreement bit or both are set.
 If they are not, the certificate is not accepted.
+Only one certificate is imported since the only device is a syslog server, so the TOE chooses this certificate.
+BasicConstraints checking is performed at the time of authentication during the connection attempt.
 If the connection to determine the certificate validity cannot be established, the certificate is not accepted.